Julie-AnnB/Data-Analysis-Portfolio/README.md

 ## [Evaluation of Best Psychometric Test for Resilience Among Elder Australians 📌](https://github.com/Julie-AnnB/Resources/blob/main/Psychometric_testing_PP.pdf)

 **Task**
 Select the most psychometrically sound scale to measure resilience among late adult Australians.
 In particular, the Connor-Davidson Resilience Scale (Connor & Davidson, 2003) versus the RS25 (Wagnild & Young, 1993).
-The task involved research on the characterisitcs of elder Australians and how to define and measure the concept of resiliance.
+The task involved research on the characteristics of elder Australians and how to define and measure the concept of resilience.

 **Findings**
 As the original RS was developed with an old adult sample, its cross-cultural stability and shorter time to complete, it was a more appropriate scale to reflect and measure resilience among old adult Australians.